PositiveVibrations/fuml/README.md

 Group Name: Banana (Group 5)
 Group Members:
- William Choe (N/A)
+ Bianca Ortiz,
- Ashley Domansi (N/A)
+ Jeffrey Stapleton,
- Jayda Johnson
+ Jayda Johnson,
- Bianca Ortiz
+ William Choe (N/A),
- Jeffrey Stapleton
+ Ashley Domansi (N/A).

 Known issues: We went for an ambitious and unique project that would require a full team effort of all 5 members.
 Due to that fact we did NOT have a full team, we didnt complete the full project.